Home Recipe IndexAppetizers Kimchi Deviled Eggs Recipe (Korean Deviled Eggs)

 What Are Deviled Eggs?

 Deviled eggs, also known as stuffed eggs or dressed eggs, are a type of finger food made from hard-boiled eggs.
-Once hard-boiled, you then shell, half, and fill the egg whites with a mixture made from the egg yolk and other ingredients such as mayonnaise, mustard, paprika, and more.
-Generally, southerners serve deviled eggs either cold or at room temperature.
+Once hard-boiled, you shell the eggs and cut them in half.
+Then, you remove the egg yolk and make a stuffing mixture using a variety of ingredients such as mayonnaise, mustard, paprika, etc. Then, you refill the egg whites with the egg yolk mixture.

 Examples of Different Types of Kimchi:

-• Baechu Kimchi: Spicy napa cabbage kimchi
+• Baechu Kimchi: Napa cabbage kimchi

 • Pa Kimchi: Green onion kimchi